*

 • Legendary Artefacts

-• Mythical People
+• Mythical Persons

 • Entries with a mythical subject can vary widely.
 There are several possibilites to write a mythical orientated entry.